networknt/light-doc/content/en/about/community.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-All of the light platforms are open source, including the documentation.
+All of Light is open source, including the documentation.
 If you find problems or you want to improve it, please [get involved][].

-If you have trouble with Light-4j, we would like to help.
+If you are having trouble with Light-4j, we would like to help.

 * Try the [FAQ][] documents.
 They provide solutions to the most common questions.
 * Ask a question on Stack Overflow.
 We monitor stackoverflow.com for questions tagged with light-4j.